-We have been funded by the National Science Foundation for development and testing of custom, inexpensive, multi-parameter dataloggers with integrated RF telemetry capability to allow for wireless streaming of data from sensor mininodes to an internet-connected base node.
+The project was funded by the National Science Foundation for development and testing of custom, inexpensive, multi-parameter dataloggers with integrated telemetry capability to allow for wireless streaming of data from sensor mininodes to an internet-connected base node.
 This is a continuation of our recent work on cabled, networked, nearshore observatories.

 We have partnered with long-time collaborator, Paepae o He`eia, to implement this wireless coastal sensor network in the He`eia ahupua`a (watershed) to assist with environmental restoration and management efforts and engage K-12 and undergrad audiences in STEM training.

 The spaces, links, and datasets provided here are rapidly evolving and largely preliminary.
-Please contact Brian Glazer with any project related questions, or Stanley Lio for questions regarding data access, system design and implementation.
+Please contact Brian Glazer with any project related questions, or Stanley Lio for questions regarding data access, bug report, and feature request.

 Current deployment sites are shown in the map:

 Several low-cost wireless sensor nodes are deployed at He'eia Fishpond, Kāneʻohe Bay, Oahu.
 The sensor packages are collecting continuous environmental data to better understand physical conditions and biogeochemical cycles in real-time.